Starburst galaxy

 The Antennae Galaxies are an example of a starburst galaxy occurring from the collision of NGC 4038/NGC 4039.
 Credit: NASA/ESA.

 A starburst galaxy is one undergoing an exceptionally high rate of star formation, as compared to the long-term average rate of star formation in the galaxy, or the star formation rate observed in most other galaxies.

 For example, the star formation rate of the Milky Way galaxy is approximately 3 M_{☉}/yr, while starburst galaxies can experience star formation rates of 100 M_{☉}/yr or more.
-In a starburst galaxy, the rate of star formation is so large that the galaxy consumes all of its gas reservoir, from which the stars are forming, on a timescale much shorter than the age of the galaxy.
+While many main-sequence galaxies use up their molecular gas reservoir in 1-2 Gyr, the high rate of star formation in starbursts can deplete all of their star-forming material in scales of 0.1 Gyr - much shorter than the age of the galaxy.
 As such, the starburst nature of a galaxy is a phase, and one that typically occupies a brief period of a galaxy's evolution.
 The majority of starburst galaxies are in the midst of a merger or close encounter with another galaxy.
 Starburst galaxies include M82, NGC 4038/NGC 4039 (the Antennae Galaxies), and IC 10.